-Medicinal plants have been used worldwide by indigenous populations, playing an important role in the treatment of human and animal diseases [Uritu et al., 2008].
-More recently, the majority of modern drugs have been developed from isolated compounds of medicinal plants, based on their ethnopharmacological uses/applications [Uritu et al., 2008, Pham-Huy et al., 2014, Rašković et al., 2014, Rašković et al., 2017, Rani B. and Maheshwari 2013].
-The role of natural products on drug development has been increasing, not only when the bioactive compounds are directly used as therapeutic agents but also when they are used as raw material for drug synthesis, or as a base model for new biologically active compounds [Bozin et al., 2007, Casarotti and Jorge, 2014].
+More recently, the majority of modern drugs have been developed from isolated compounds of medicinal plants, based on their ethnopharmacological uses/applications [Uritu et al., 2008, Pham-Huy et al., 2014, Rašković, et al., 2014, Rašković et al., 2017, Rani and Maheshwari, 2013].
+The role of natural products on drug development has been increasing, not only when the bioactive compounds are directly used as therapeutic agents but also when they are used as raw material for drug synthesis, or as a base model for new biologically active compounds [Rani et al., 2015, Bozin et al., 2007].
 However, validating and using plants as a phytopharmaceutical requires a great deal of basic and applied research, in order to set this resource at the same level of importance of conventional pharmaceutical products.
-Rosemary, member of the Labiatae (Lamiaceae) family of plants (Fig 1), is a hardy evergreen perennial aromatic shrub that grows inherently in the Mediterranean region; however, it is cultivated around the globe due to its widespread use as a spice/ seasoning, flavoring agent and for medicinal purposes.
+Rosemary, member of the Labiatae (Lamiaceae) family of plants (Fig 1a & b), is a hardy evergreen perennial aromatic shrub that grows inherently in the Mediterranean region; however, it is cultivated around the globe due to its widespread use as a spice/ seasoning, flavoring agent and for medicinal purposes.
 In addition, due to its inherent antioxidant properties, rosemary extract has widely been used in the food industry for shelf-life enhancement of various food products.
 Rosemary herb is typically propagated via seeds, cuttings, layering or division of roots.
 Rosemary leaves can be harvested 3 to 4x/ year, depending on the geographical region and whether the harvest is for plant material or essential oil.
 The crop is cut frequently before flowering commences, as the dried product contains only leaves.

-Figure 1.
-Rosemary Shrub.
+Figure.
+1a and b Rosemary Shrub.

 Rosemary is a rich source of antioxidants and anti-inflammatory compounds, which are thought to help boost the immune system and improve blood circulation.
 Laboratory studies have shown rosemary to be rich in antioxidants, which play an important role in neutralizing harmful particles called free radicals.
 The two most studied compounds in rosemary are rosmarinic acid and carnosic acid.
 Phytochemicals mainly present in R. officinalis are rosmarinic acid, camphor, caffeic acid, ursolic acid, betulinic acid, carnosic acid and carnosol.
 Therefore, R. officinalis is mainly composed of phenolic compounds, di- and triterpenes and essential oils.
 In R. officinalis, the most common polyphenols are apigenin, diosmin, luteolin, genkwanina and phenolic acids (>3%), especially rosmarinic acid, chlorogenic acid and caffeic acid.
-Other major compounds common in rosemary are terpenes, usually present in essential oils and resins, which include over 10,000 compounds divided into mono-, di-, tri- and sesquiterpenes, depending on the number of carbon atoms and isoprene groups (C5H8).
+Other major compounds common in rosemary are terpenes, usually present in essential oils and resins, which include over 10,000 compounds divided into mono-, di-, triand sesquiterpenes, depending on the number of carbon atoms and isoprene groups (C5H8).
 It is possible to find in rosemary terpenes such as epirosmanol, carnosol, carnosic acid ursolic acid and oleanolic acid (triterpenes).